andrejtrindade/star-splore/posts/new_main.md

 Game genres for 280 carts were extracted from @NerdyTeachers' excelent [Curated PICO-8 Games](https://nerdyteachers.com/PICO-8/Games/) list.

-I tagged the remaining 229 carts.
-I added new genres for *demos*, *tools* and *collections*.
+I tagged the remaining 229 carts, adding new genres for *collections*, *demos* and *tools*.

 If you feel I mistagged a cart, drop a comment!

-*Note: STAR SPLORE was actually inspired by @NerdyTeachers' [200 Best PICO-8 Games](https://nerdyteachers.com/PICO-8/Games/Top200/) list.*
+*Note: STAR SPLORE was actually inspired by NerdyTeachers' [200 Best PICO-8 Games](https://nerdyteachers.com/PICO-8/Games/Top200/) list.*

 ## Updates